-For example, you have 3 websites as US, UK, and Singapore which all get products from a source.
-When customers purchase products on any website, this single source manages all activities from Magento inventory quantities, shipments to returns.
+For example, you have three websites: US, UK, and Singapore, which all get products from a source.
+When customers purchase products on any website, this single source manages Magento inventory quantities and shipments to returns.

-Still owning 3 websites as US, UK, and Singapore, but you now create 3 corresponding warehouses located in America, Europe and Asia.
-Each source is assigned for a website matched with location, Warehouse in Europe is assigned to UK website, for example.
+Still own three websites as US, UK, and Singapore, but you now create three corresponding warehouses located in America, Europe and Asia.
+Each source is assigned for a website matched with location; for instance, Warehouse in Europe is assigned to the UK website.

 Why is Magento 2 Multi-Source Inventory?

-For global Ecommerce, customers are located widely around the world, and in case products are shipped from the only one position to every destination, shipping costs come as a big problem.
+For global Ecommerce, customers are located widely around the world, and in case products are shipped from only one position to every destination, shipping costs come as a big problem.
 Also, it takes a longer time to deliver items to purchasers due to far distance as well as complexion in the transportation process.